All12 Courtside: Seven ranked teams battle on Day 2 of the Big 12 Championships

-KANSAS CITY, Mo. — All12 Courtside is coming to you live Thursday afternoon from the Big 12 Championships in downtown Kansas City!
+KANSAS CITY, Mo.
+(WDAF) – All12 Courtside is coming to you live Thursday afternoon from the Big 12 Championships in downtown Kansas City.
 The day’s action is highlighted by matchups featuring seven teams ranked inside the Top 25.

 The tournament kicked off Wednesday night with Kansas State notching an 71-50 upset victory over TCU, and Oklahoma sliding past Iowa State 79-73.